tariqubit/HospitalManagementSystem/README.md

 # HospitalManagementSystem
- A simple winforms application using Dissconeected approach and SQL Server as a Database.
+ A simple winforms application using Dissconnected approach and SQL Server as a Database.